Anti5893/Swen261-Project-Alchemy-Alley/docs/DesignDoc.md

   - To increase code coverage
 - Saving the user's credit card data
   - So they wouldn't have to input it every time

-There are multiple cases, mainly with logs, that SonarQube tells us that we could've used the built-in formatter.
-One of the problems this introduces is a hit to performance as everytime the method is ran, it will process the concatination.

 ## Testing